bitnami/containers/bitnami/jwt-cli/README.md

-# Bitnami package for JWT CLI
+# Bitnami Secure Image for JWT CLI

 ## What is JWT CLI?